 Research Summary

-Receiving his MD and his PhD in Genetics from the Stanford University School of Medicine, Dr. Cho led the earliest demonstrations of transcriptional profiling, genetic screens, and SNV-based mapping on a whole-genome scale.
-He subsequently co-founded Ingenuity Systems, a privately funded genetic content and software concern wholly acquired by Qiagen N.V.
+Receiving his MD and his PhD in Genetics from the Stanford University School of Medicine, Dr. Cho published the earliest demonstrations of transcriptional profiling, genetic screens, and SNV-based mapping on a whole-genome scale.
+He subsequently co-founded Ingenuity Systems, a privately funded genetic content and software concern later wholly acquired by Qiagen N.V.

 Education